How I got my Saudi Arabia Visa (Fake Documents included!)

 Saudi Arabia is perhaps the most difficult country in the world for a (non-Muslim) person to enter.
 Sure, Yemen was my trickiest country to actually get to, but that’s due to the current political climate, historically Yemen has been easy enough to get a visa and just go.
 A Saudi Arabia Visa though, that’s a whole different story.

 I tried for over 9 whole months to get a Saudi Arabia visa, spent over $1k, but it was like banging my head against a brick wall.
 Everywhere I turned it was failure and bureaucracy.
-Finally, through sheer strength of will, and a lot of good friends, I made it – here’s how I got my Saudi Arabia Visa:
+Finally, through sheer strength of will, and a lot of good friends, I made it.
+Here’s how I FINALLY got my Saudi Arabia Visa:

 Firstly, Saudi Arabia is perhaps the only country in the world that doesn’t have such a thing as a tourist visa.
-It simply doesn’t exist.
-I went to Embassies in Thailand, UK, South Africa, and Nigeria and got turned away time and time again.
+It simply doesn’t exist (EDIT 2021 IT NOW FINALLY EXISTS!).
+I went to Embassies in Thailand, the UK, South Africa, and Nigeria and got turned away time and time again.
 They do however have religious visas for Muslims making pilgrimages, but as a non-religious person, that was of very little help to me.

 A business visa is a bit of a nightmare to organize if you’re not actually going there for business, as I wasn’t.
 So according to all the forums, I spent months researching, a transit visa would be my best bet.
 Saudi Arabia allows 48-hour transit visas in special cases when your flight legitimately transits in a Saudi airport for that length of time.

-So I flew to London and I visited the Saudi Arabian embassy (again!) to explain what I was doing and she told me a transit visa was out of the question.
+So I flew to London and I visited the Saudi Arabian embassy (again!) to explain what I was doing.
+The staff there told me a transit visa was out of the question.
 She was actually downright rude, and certainly not helpful in any way.

 Angry, bemused expression.
 Minor delay.
 “We don’t need tourists like you in our country.
 Goodbye.”